friendly-bits/geoip-shell/README.md

 - Supports the 'ipdeny' source which provides compacted ip lists (useful for embedded devices with limited memory).
 - Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
-- The nftables branch utilizes native nftables sets which allows to create efficient firewall rules with thousands of ip ranges.
+- With nftables, utilizes native nftables sets which allows to create efficient firewall rules with thousands of ip ranges.
+- With iptables, utilizes the ipset utility which allows to create efficient firewall rules with thousands of ip ranges.
 - List parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job.